 - First aid kit

 Remember, when river fishing for bass, versatility is key.
 Be prepared to switch tactics as conditions change.
+We did not include safety gear for a boat in this guide.
+Check your local laws and make sure you are legal before taking a boat on your favorite river.

 - Outside Bends: These areas often have deeper water and undercut banks where bass hide.